NXT North American Championship

-The NXT North American Championship is a professional wrestling championship created and promoted by the American promotion WWE.
-It is primarily defended as the secondary men's championship of the NXT brand division, the promotion's developmental territory.
-The current champion is Wes Lee, who is in his first reign.
+The NXT North American Championship is a men's professional wrestling championship created and promoted by the American promotion WWE.
+It is defended as the secondary men's championship of NXT, the promotion's developmental brand.
+The current champion is Ethan Page, who is in his first reign.
+He won the title by defeating Ricky Saints on the May 27, 2025, episode of NXT.

 The championship was introduced during the March 7, 2018, tapings of NXT (aired March 28) and the inaugural champion was Adam Cole.
-At the time, NXT was still regarded as a developmental territory for WWE.
 In September 2019, the company began promoting NXT as its "third brand" when the NXT television program was moved to the USA Network.
 Two years later, however, NXT reverted to its original function as WWE's developmental brand.
 In January 2022, the NXT Cruiserweight Championship was unified into the North American Championship.

 The title is distinct from the WWF North American Heavyweight Championship, as it does not carry the lineage of the former title, which was contested from 1979 to 1981.

 History

 In June 2012, WWE established NXT as their developmental territory, replacing Florida Championship Wrestling (FCW).
 It was not until 2018, however, that a secondary championship was established for the brand.
 During the March 7, 2018, tapings of NXT (aired March 28), NXT General Manager William Regal announced a ladder match for TakeOver: New Orleans to determine the inaugural NXT North American Champion.
 Later that night, EC3, Killian Dain, Adam Cole, Ricochet, Lars Sullivan, and Velveteen Dream were announced as the participants in the match.
 At the event, Cole won the match to become the inaugural champion.

 While NXT had originally been established as WWE's developmental territory, the NXT North American Championship was introduced in the midst of NXT establishing itself as WWE's third major brand.
 This became official when NXT was moved to the USA Network in September 2019, thus making the NXT North American Championship a third secondary title for WWE, along with the WWE Intercontinental Championship and WWE United States Championship.
 In September 2021, however, NXT reverted to being WWE's developmental brand.

 In January 2022, the NXT Cruiserweight Championship was unified into the North American Championship.
-At the special New Year's Evil episode of NXT 2.0 on January 4, 2022, reigning North American Champion Carmelo Hayes defeated Cruiserweight Champion Roderick Strong.
+At the special New Year's Evil episode of NXT on January 4, 2022, reigning North American Champion Carmelo Hayes defeated Cruiserweight Champion Roderick Strong.
 The Cruiserweight Championship was retired with Hayes going forward as North American Champion.

-The title was defended on the main roster for the first time when champion Solo Sikoa, who had been promoted to SmackDown shortly before winning the title, defended it on the September 16, 2022, episode of SmackDown against Madcap Moss.
+Whenever the title is held by a main roster wrestler, it occasionally gets defended on main roster shows, such as when SmackDown wrestler Solo Sikoa defended it on SmackDown in September 2022.
+Raw wrestler "Dirty" Dominik Mysterio also defended it on Raw during his first reign in 2023.